 grammar

-and regex macros
+and regexp macros

 are all optional.